-Figura 6: An Elgg Page
+Figura 6: An Elgg Page Figura 4: A sample messageboard placed on the profile

 Usage

 Pages really come into their own in two areas, firstly as a way for users to build up things such as a resume, reflective documentation and so on.
 The second thing is in the area of collaboration, especially when in the context of groups.
 With the powerful access controls on both read and write, this plugin is ideal for collaborative document creation.